You have turned-in this assignment. You can review the lesson and see your previous answers.

 They carry out cellular respiration using oxygen from the air and glucose from photosynthesis.

-So, there's the mitochondria in the bottom corner of my plant cell.
+So there's the mitochondria in the bottom corner of my plant cell.

 We've got oxygen going in from the air.

-We've got glucose going in, that's coming from photosynthesis.
+We've got glucose going in that's coming from photosynthesis.

 This takes place in the mitochondria.

-So, same as it does in animal cells and other types of cells, it happens in the mitochondria as well.
+So same as it does in animal cells and other types of cells, it happens in the mitochondria as well.

-Hopefully that all made sense to you.
+Right, hopefully that all made sense to you.

-Let's check and let's practise that.
+Let's check and let's practice that.

-So, draw one line and connect two of those boxes.
+So draw one line and connect two of those boxes.

 Pause the video here whilst you do that.